-Criminal law is concerned with establishing and maintaining social order and protecting the community.
-The ‘rules’ of criminal law are intended to encourage and support safe and orderly living for everyone.
-Those who break these laws can be prosecuted.
-If they are found guilty, they can then be fined, given a community penalty or sent to prison.
+Criminal law is about protecting the community and establishing and maintaining social order.
+Anyone who breaks the law can be prosecuted and if found guilty they can be fined, given a community penalty or sent to prison.

 The criminal law presumes that each individual is innocent until proven guilty.
-The level of proof that is required is that the evidence presented should establish the person’s guilt ‘beyond reasonable doubt’.
+The level of proof that is required is that the evidence presented should show the person’s guilt ‘beyond reasonable doubt’.

-Civil law is concerned mostly with disputes between individuals or corporate bodies.
+Civil law is mostly about disputes between individuals or corporate bodies.
 Cases must be proved on the balance of probabilities (more than a 50 per cent probability that the defendant is liable) rather than the 'beyond reasonable doubt' standard applied in criminal cases.

 In both criminal and civil cases, the courts make decisions on an adversarial rather than an inquisitorial basis.
 This means that both sides test the credibility and reliability of the evidence their opponent presents to the court.
 The judge or jury makes decisions based on the evidence presented.

 Courts in Northern Ireland